Kelly McGhee Kelly McGhee

 Sage showing off his school spirt colors with a fascia wave taping application.

-I am so excited to announce that I have officially been accepted into the University of Northern Colorado’s Sports and Exercise Science: Biomechanics PhD program!
-While my main focus the past few years has been on equine body work, the business name has a second part to it because I love teaching riders to use their body biomechanically correct.
 Since I will be working full time on campus, there will be some changes to the schedule starting in late August 2024.
 In addition, I will start taking clients for riding lessons again.

 Read More